Biden campaigns through Pennsylvania as his team quietly braces for more Democratic defections

 —-

-Weissert reported from Washington.
-Associated Press writers Zeke Miller and Lisa Mascaro in Washington, Michelle Price in New York, Meg Kinnard in Chapin, South Carolina, and Bill Barrow in New Orleans contributed to this report.
+Weissert and Mascaro reported from Washington.
+Associated Press writers Zeke Miller in Washington, Michelle Price in New York, Meg Kinnard in Chapin, South Carolina, and Bill Barrow in New Orleans contributed to this report.

 Credit: AP